pierky/dockerfiles/bird/README.md

 It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

+# Tag `3.0-alpha1`

+This image is based on the [3.0-alpha1](https://www.mail-archive.com/bird-users@network.cz/msg07300.html) version of [BIRD](https://github.com/BIRD/bird/).

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Disclaimer

 These images has been created with the only purpose of being used in a test environment, for labs and interoperability tests.
 They do not implement any security best practice.
 Use them at your own risk.